Last Updated on January 28, 2023 by Lori Geurin

 - 2-3 drops of any essential oil you like

-Mix the ingredients together and store in a tub for up to 4 months.
+Mix the ingredients together and store them in a tub for up to 4 months.

 Or, if you’d prefer, here’s an amazing little all-natural scrub – Himalayan Salt Body Scrub